Pouch-dev/BStarSolutions_Report_Task/ConsumeRestWebServiceWithRestTemplate/Note.md

-Consume Rest Web Service with Rest Template to
+Consume Rest Web Service with Rest Template to Book Trading